Funding your studies

-Residents of Scotland studying in Scotland normally have their fees paid by the Students Awards Agency for Scotland (SAAS).
+Residents of Scotland studying on undergraduate programmes in Scotland normally have their fees paid by the Students Awards Agency for Scotland (SAAS).
 SAAS also provides access to student loans and a range of other support – Young Students' Bursary, Independent Students' Bursary, Additional Loan and Supplementary Grants.

 Read the SAAS Support Information Guide for 2016-17 to find out more about eligibility criteria for funding support.

 If you are applying to start, or continue, studying in the 2015-16 session you should submit your application for funding before the end of June 2015, so they will be processed for the beginning of your studies.

 If you are classed as being ordinarily resident in England, Wales or Northern Ireland, you will be required to pay tuition fees for each year of your course.
 In 2016-17 Scottish institutions are allowed to charge these students for tuition fees.
 The fees set by UHI can be found here.

 You will be entitled to take out an additional student loan to cover tuition costs, and this will be repaid, along with any other student loans, once you have graduated.
 The amount you pay back depends upon the date you started your studies.
 Please visit Student Finance England, Student Finance NI, or Student Finance Wales for further information on what you would pay back.

 If you are from a country outside the EU/EEA it is likely that you will be classed as an international student and will have to pay international student fees.
 You can also contact to find out if you are eligible for any funding.